codeindevelopment/react-starter-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Forked with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts